Aligned and Aware

-- Bach stops making their low back bark.
+- Bach stops making your low back bark.

-- The songs from Newsies no longer make their necks tense up.
+- The songs from Newsies no longer make your neck tense up.

-- The melismas in masterworks that once made them gasp for breath… now flow with ease.
+- The melismas in masterworks that once made you gasp for breath… now flow with ease.

 It’s time to shift away from not knowing exactly what to do, toward confidence in the body’s ability to support singing.